robin-dc/Gauss-Jordan-Elimination/README.md

 # Gauss Jordan Elimination : Overview
 Convert a 2x2 or 3x3 matrix into reduced-row echelon form also called as identity matrix - A matrix consists of 0&#39;s with diagonal 1&#39;s.
+I am aware that this code did not follow best practices, but i am trying to improve and become a better programmer someday.

 <br>